amruthar123/Local_Buddy-1/README.md

 <p>For users, major locations are listed</p>

 Database
-Guide and User information is stored in Firebase.
+<p>Guide and User information is stored in Firebase.
-View guides dashboard and profile acquires data from our Firebase.
+View guides dashboard and profile acquires data from our Firebase.</p>

 # Technologies Used
 Framework: